That little voice in your head sure has a lot to say. But is it helping or hurting your chances to lose weight and live your life to the fullest?

 Money and time kind of work the same way.
 The more you make your goals a priority, the more money and time sort themselves out for you.

-When figuring out the actual cost of Personal Trainer Food, many people get the math wrong.
+When figuring out the actual cost of eating healthy, many people get the math wrong.

-Furthermore, what do you really save when you are no longer buying foods that make you overweight, sick, and unhappy?
-What price tag would you put on feeling happy, energetic, and confident about your life?
+What price tag do you put on feeling happy, energetic, and confident about your life?

 9. “It’s just too late”